 Though the page turns and small size of the book are a vital component of the reading experience, you can read The Tale of Squirrel Nutkin at Project Gutenberg, as Beatrix Potter’s work is now in the public domain.

 When you think of Beatrix Potter, you probably think of ‘talking animal’ stories.
-A while back I quoted a taxonomy of animal-ness in (mostly) children’s literature.
+A while back I quoted a continuum of animal-ness in (mostly) children’s literature.
 We have humans in animal-shaped bodies at the top and outright ordinary animals at the bottom.
 (Or inversed, if you like.)

 The Tale of Squirrel Nutkin is interesting in its inclusion of three different levels of animal-ness in the one story: